About the Treasure Island project

 How much will the congestion toll be and when will it be in effect?

 The toll structure is still being studied, but will likely vary between $3 and $5, depending on the time of day.
 During congested periods, the toll will be higher.
 When there is less congestion, the toll will be lower.
 By having different congestion tolls by time of day, we can encourage people to use the San Francisco-Oakland Bay Bridge when it is less congested, reducing delay for regional commuters.
-The congestion toll will begin with the opening of the first new developments on Treasure Island and Yerba Buena Island, currently scheduled for Winter 2018-2019.
+The congestion toll will begin with the opening of the first new developments on Treasure Island and Yerba Buena Island, currently scheduled for 2021.

 How does this congestion toll relate to the Bay Bridge toll?